okellogerald/tembo_client_sdk/README.md

 A flutter SDK for handling onboarding process specific to [TemboPlus](https://temboplus.com/) requirements.

 # Getting SDK
 Currently the SDK uses a third-party service provider, [Smile Identity](https://smileidentity.com/) for user identification and verification.
-Internally the package leverages [this plugin](https://pub.dev/packages/smile_identity_plugin) for handling all mobile native implementations.
+Internally the package leverages the [smile_identity_plugin](https://pub.dev/packages/smile_identity_plugin) plugin for handling all mobile native implementations.
 Please make sure you have done all the set-up required by that package before your first run.

 # Usage Guide
 The entry point to the SDK is the `startTemboVerification` function.